lukefleed/compressed-intvec/README.md

 ![Random Access](python/images/random_access/time_total_100k.svg)

 Even though in theory the access of this compressed integer vector is $O(1)$, we can't expect it to be as fast as a standard vector.
-The performance will be affected by the codec used and the distribution of the data.
+The performance will be affected by the codec used, the distribution of the data and the sampling parameter.
 However, the benchmarks show that the performance is still quite good, even for large vectors.
 Choosing as sample rate a value like `k = 32` seems to be a good trade-off between memory and speed.

 ## License